Solertis/JuMP.jl/docs/src/variables.md

     `@variable(model, a <= x)`) will result in an error.

-    **Extra for experts:** the reason for this is that at compile time, JuMP does not type and value information.
+    **Extra for experts:** the reason for this is that at compile time, JuMP does not have type and value information.
 Therefore, the case `@variable(model, a <= b)` is ambiguous as JuMP cannot infer whether `a` is a constant and `b` is the intended variable name, or vice-versa.

 We can query whether an optimization variable has a lower- or upper-bound via the `JuMP.haslowerbound` and `JuMP.hasupperbound` functions.
 For example: